y-crdt/yrb/README.md

 run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+You can run tests with `bundle exec rspec`.

 ## License